collaborativebioinformatics/Multiomic_graph/README.md

 # Multiomic_graph

 Group Members:
-Arth Banka
+Arth Banka,
-Siddharth Sabata
+ Siddharth Sabata,
-Shivank Sadasivan
+ Shivank Sadasivan,
-Rachael Oluwakamiye abolade
+ Rachael Oluwakamiye abolade,
  Lars W. Ericson

 Multiomics Pathway and Graph Intersection Analysis This repository provides tools and workflows for generating pathway intersection diagrams and graph-based analyses for multiomics data, particularly focusing on protein quantitative trait loci (pQTLs) and their integration into the human pangenome graph.